royr2/rtichoke/content/post/assessing_score_reliability/index.md

 ```

 ## Sampling
 We'll use `bootstrapped sampling` to create multiple training sets.
-We will then repeatedly train a model on each training set and assess how volatile model predictions are across score ranges.
+We will then repeatedly train a model on each training set and assess the variability in volatile model predictions across score ranges.
 We'll use the `bootstraps()` function in the `rsample` package.

 ```r